H\"older curves with exotic tangent spaces

 \begin{theorem} If $f : [0,1] \to \R^N$ is Lipschitz, then for $\mathcal{H}^1$-a.e. $x\in f([0,1])$, there exists a straight line $L\subset \R^N$ through the origin such that $\tang(f([0,1]),x) = \{L\}$. \end{theorem}

-More generally, if $X$ is the Lipschitz (or even $p$-Sobolev for $p>n$) image of $[0,1]^n$ into some $\R^m$ with $m>n$, then for $\mathcal{H}^n$-a.e. $x \in X$, the tangent space of $X$ at $x$ contains exactly one element which is an $n$-plane \cite{BKV}.
 Here and for the rest of this paper, given $\a>0$, we denote by $\mathcal{H}^\a(X)$ the Hausdorff $\a$-dimensional measure of a metric space $X$.
 It is worthwhile to note that while typical points of a Lipschitz curve have a simple tangent space, exceptional points may exhibit extreme behaviors.
-In particular, there exists a Lipschitz curve $\Gamma \subset \R^2$ (or in any Euclidean space of dimension at least $2$) and a point $x_0\in\Gamma$ such that $\tang(\Gamma,x_0)$ contains \emph{every possible tangent}; see Appendix \ref{sec:liptan2} for a precise statement and the proof.
+In particular, there exists a Lipschitz curve $\Gamma \subset \R^2$ (or in any $\R^N$ with $N\geq 2$) and a point $x_0\in\Gamma$ such that $\tang(\Gamma,x_0)$ contains \emph{every possible tangent}; see Appendix \ref{sec:liptan2} for a precise statement and the proof.

 The infinitesimal structure of Lipschitz curves plays an important role in the classification of 1-rectifiable sets by Jones \cite{jonesatsp} and Okikiolu \cite{oki}.
 A feature of the proofs is the use of Jones's \emph{beta numbers}, which roughly measure how well a given set $E$ can be approximated by lines at a given scale and location, and showing that if these values are small enough at all scales and locations then $E$ can be captured in a rectifiable curve.
 Roughly speaking, a set $E$ is contained in a Lipschitz curve if and only if at almost all points, tangent spaces are lines in a strong quantitative way.
 For a more complete discussion of the history of the Analyst's Traveling Salesperson Theorem, see \cite{raanan} and the citations therein.